bigbrozer/awesomeness/docs/lists/python.md

 - [mako](https://github.com/sqlalchemy/mako) —  a template library written in Python.
 It provides a familiar, non-XML syntax which compiles into Python modules for maximum performance.

+- [faqtory](https://github.com/willmcgugan/faqtory) — A tool to generate FAQ.md documents and automatically suggest answers to issues.

 ## Tests

 - [nox](https://github.com/wntrblm/nox) — Flexible test automation for Python.
 Like `tox` but using a Python file for configuration.